RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 ## Techniques

 ### Actor avoidance
-To encourage better state management and data structures.
+Swift Actors mitigate data races by sacrificing performance.
+Destiny doesn't use them because it uses better state management and data structures to avoid data races.

+Destiny uses the Swift 6 Language Mode by default so data races are guaranteed to be avoided at compile time.

 ### Annotations